alleyesonme21/super-galactic-age-calculator/README.md

 ## Specifications
 _The program calculates age of a user on Mercury_
-* Input: 38 years old on Earth
+* Input: 38
 * Output: 158 years old on Mercury

 _The program calculates age of a user on venus_
-* Input: 60 years old on Earth
+* Input: 38
-* Output: 97 years old on Venus
+* Output: 61 years old on Venus

 _The program calculates age of a user on Mars_
-* Input: 20 years old on Earth
+* Input: 38
-* Output: 11 years old on Mars
+* Output: 20 years old on Mars

 _The program calculates age of a user on Jupiter_
-* Input: 70 years old on Earth
+* Input: 38
-* Output: 6 years old on Jupiter
+* Output: 3 years old on Jupiter

-_The program calculates the life expectancy of a user on Mercury is 300 years_
+_The program calculates the life expectancy of a user on Mercury_
-* Input: 200 years old
+* Input: 90
-* Output: 100 Years left to live on Mercury
+* Output: 217 Years left to live on Mercury

-_The program calculates the life expectancy of a user on venus is 100 years_
+_The program calculates the life expectancy of a user on venus_
-* Input: 70 years old
+* Input: 90
-* Output: 30 Years left to live on Venus
+* Output: 84 Years left to live on Venus

-_The program calculates the life expectancy of a user on Earth is 80 years_
-* Input: 60 years old
-* Output: 20 Years left to live on Earth

-_The program calculates the life expectancy of a user on Mars is 60 years_
+_The program calculates the life expectancy of a user on Mars_
-* Input: 50 years old
+* Input: 90
-* Output: 10 Years left to live on Mars
+* Output: 28 Years left to live on Mars

-_The program calculates the life expectancy of a user on Jupiter is 30 years_
+_The program calculates the life expectancy of a user on Jupiter_
-* Input: 25 years old
+* Input: 90
 * Output: 5 Years left to live on Jupiter